Military Chopper Crashes In Masinga, Fatalities Reported [Video] -

-A light Kenya Air Force aircraft has crashed at Kanyonga area in Masinga, Machakos county.
+A Kenya Air Force helicopter has crashed at Kanyonga area in Masinga, Machakos county.

-Reports indicate that two Airforce pilots died in the Monday crash.
-The scene of the accident has been cordoned off.
+The chopper with Reg.
+No. AU003-539 crashed at around 11am at a farm killing its two occupants on the spot.

+“This was a training flight.
+Onboard were two pilots who have been evacuated from the crash site, ” the Ministry of Defence said in a statement.

 It was not immediately clear what led to the crash but investigations are ongoing.